grpc/proposal/A29-xds-tls-security.md

 ```

 With this configuration, when the xDS server tells the client to get a certificate from
-plugin instance "google_cloud_private_spiffe", the client will load the certificate data
+plugin instance `"google_cloud_private_spiffe"`, the client will load the certificate data
 from the specified files.

 [DURATION-JSON]: https://developers.google.com/protocol-buffers/docs/proto3#json.